jupyterhub/ltiauthenticator/CONTRIBUTING.md

 ### For Contributors

-This project uses Semantic Versioning with Conventional Commits to track major, minor, and patch releases.
-The `npm run release` command automates [CHANGLOG.md](./CHANGELOG.md) updates and release version metadata.

 Once a new version is released, assets should be published with the new tag, such as docker images, pip/npm packages, and GitHub repo release tags.

 For the most part, contributors do not need to worry about commit message formats, since all commits from a Pull Request are squashed and merged before merging to `main`.
 Commit messages are updated to the standard format during this step.